 Meanwhile, attorneys for Glenda Lockhart, a Falkville business owner who also publishes the Morgan County Whistleblower blog, filed a motion Thursday opposing Franklin’s attorneys’ attempt to have her federal civil lawsuit against Franklin dismissed.

 Glenda Lockhart said in the lawsuit filed in October that Franklin and other deputies violated her free speech rights, and illegally seized computers and other electronic devices from her business, Straightline Drywall Co., and her home.

 Blogger Comment: Franklin seems to forget that she wanted Daniel Lockhart to gather as much information as possible on the company business taxes and payroll because she wanted the information to destroy Lockhart's business.
 Is it a coincidence that a couple of weeks after the Lockhart's office was raided that their company received notice that they would be going through a Department of Labor audit?
 Is it a coincidence that on the night of the raid and the day after the raid that Franklin was said to be talking about the computer that has all of the tax information and the documents that pertained to payroll.
 What is next Sheriff Franklin the Internal Revenue?
-Is it a coincidence that most of the current contract hard copies are no where to be found to assist the business with audit?
+Is it a coincidence that most of the current contract hard copies are nowhere to be found to assist the business with the audit?
 Franklin is a wolf in sheep clothing.
 A snake in the grass.
-Why did the Departent of Labor come in to
+Why did the Department of Labor come into